mother-of-all-self-hosting/ansible-role-telegraf/docs/configuring-telegraf.md

 # Setting up Telegraf

-This is an [Ansible](https://www.ansible.com/) role which installs [Telegraf](https://telegraf.com/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Telegraf is a free and open-source collaborative wiki and documentation software, designed for seamless real-time collaboration.
-It can be used to manage a wiki, a knowledge base, project documentation, etc. It has various functions such as granular permissions management system, page history to track changes of articles, etc. It also supports diagramming tools like Draw.io, Excalidraw and Mermaid.
+Telegraf is an open source server agent to help you collect metrics from your stacks, sensors, and systems.

-See the project's [documentation](https://telegraf.com/docs/) to learn what Telegraf does and why it might be useful to you.
+See the project's [documentation](https://docs.influxdata.com/telegraf/v1/) to learn what Telegraf does and why it might be useful to you.

-## Prerequisites

-To run a Telegraf instance it is necessary to prepare a [Redis](https://redis.io/) server for managing a metadata database.

-If you are looking for an Ansible role for Redis, you can check out [this role (ansible-role-redis)](https://github.com/mother-of-all-self-hosting/ansible-role-redis) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
-Note that the team recommends to have a look at [this role (ansible-role-valkey)](https://github.com/mother-of-all-self-hosting/ansible-role-valkey) for [Valkey](https://valkey.io/) instead.

 ## Adjusting the playbook configuration